So you've installed Vind, you're having a blast and are wondering how it works? Well, that's one of my favorite topics to talk about.

 In english this would be:

-1. It will recursively prepend it's parents and append it's child to the selector in order to augment specificity elevating it to 2 x y z being y parents and z children.
+- It will recursively prepend its parents and append its child to the selector in order to augment specificity elevating it to being parents and children.

 //a[starts-with(href, 'https://vind-works.io')][@name='link to Vind's homepage'][text()='Try Vind']